FAIRplus/the-fair-cookbook/content/recipes/introduction/brief-FAIR-principles_matched.md

 ## Conclusions

 This section should be seen as a refresher for anyone unclear about the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/).
-Now that key background informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion has been provided, shining a light on a number of ethical issues driving both the development and implementation of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) in the context of Life Science data as well as learning about the overall FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process represent a natural progression in the content of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) Cookbook(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/3059).
+Now that key background informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion has been provided, shining a light on a number of ethical issues driving both the development and implementation of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) in the context of Life Science data as well as learning about the overall FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process represent a natural progression in the content of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) Cookbook(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/3059).